-What do you do with all that artwork?
-If you’re like most parents, you probably have a growing stack of it in a drawer somewhere.
-While it is an option to keep your favorite pieces and toss others in private, it can be really difficult to do so.
-Personally, I like to keep everything my kids make.
-But I also understand that storage space is limited, especially if you have more than one child.
+If you’re me and most other parents, you likely have a growing stack of artwork in a drawer or storage container somewhere.
+While it is an option to keep your favorites and toss the others away, it’s really difficult to do this.

-I still have some artwork pieces from my childhood, and I’m so happy my mom kept them for me.
-Someday, I want my kids to have some artwork to look back on as well!
+I have a few pieces of artwork from my own childhood.
+I’m so happy my mom kept them for me, and someday, I want my kids to have some of their own artwork to look back on as well!

 10 Idea’s For Saving Artwork Made By Your Kids